By Mike Spencer

 Good people wanting to help the sick, paying extortionate fees for years of medical school it could be argued in some cases are merely being trained to become disease detectives for drug companies.
 Role: Detect disease state and prescribe recommended drugs.

 That is not denigrating some of the amazing work doctors do, especially surgeons, but where are the ‘cures’?
 When was the last time your heard of a drug actually being a definitive cure for anything?
-You will very hard pressed to find a single drug that actually ‘cures’ anything.
+You will be very hard pressed to find a single drug that actually ‘cures’ anything.
 The roll of drugs is merely to ‘treat symptoms’.
 Treating symptoms, and therefore the perpetual writing of prescriptions is profitable; cures are not.
 That is the harsh reality.

 Given that every cell in the human body is made up of or utilizes nutrients and every organ needs nutrients to function I would argue this lack of education on the subject could be considered criminal negligence or gross incompetence.